Percy Sutton: Legal career

 During the 1950s and 1960s, Sutton became one of America's best-known lawyers.
 He represented many controversial figures, such as Malcolm X. After the murder of Malcolm X in 1965, Sutton and his brother Oliver helped to cover the expenses of his widow, Betty Shabazz.

-Sutton's civil-rights advocacy took him even further in the minds of many.
-Being jailed with Stokely Carmichael and other activists endeared him to the Harlem community and showed many that he was willing to place himself in harm's way for his client's sake.
+In June 1961 Sutton and Mark Lane were arrested for breach of the peace in Hawkins Field, Mississippi after they attempted to use a white-only bathroom together.

 Harlem leader

 Sutton was a longtime leader in Harlem politics, and was a leader of the Harlem Clubhouse, also known as the "Gang of Four".
 The Clubhouse has dominated Democratic politics in Harlem since the 1960s.
 His allies in running the Clubhouse were New York City Mayor David Dinkins, U.S. Representative Charles Rangel, and New York Secretary of State Basil Paterson – whose son, David Paterson, became New York Governor in 2008.
 Sutton was the one who told David Paterson he should run for the State Senate.
 He also was a life member of the Kappa Alpha Psi fraternity.